DanielBatesUK/photo-gallery/README.md

 ## Demo

-You can look at a demo here: <https://www.danielbates.co.uk/photo-gallery/>
+You can look at a (slow performing) demo here: <https://photo-gallery-demo.glitch.me/>

 ## Fonts